Dimtemp/PowerShell-training/105b-get-member.md

 1. Scroll up to the start of the output.
 It should display **TypeName: System.Diagnostics.Process**.
 This is the **type of object** that was the input for Get-Member.
 1. Investigate the list and focus on the **MemberType** column.
 It should display different types: **AliasProperty, Method** and **Property** are the most popular ones.
 1. Some properties were already in the output of **Get-Process**.
 You should be able to find **Id** and **ProcessName** as properties.
-1. Some properties were not in the output, but are part of the object.
-PowerShell might decide not to show those properties to keep the output simple.
-Notice the **Path** and **Company** properties.
-1. Use Select-Object to display proerties that were hidden: ```Get-Process | Select-Object ProcessName, Company, Path```
 1. Some properties have been aliased.
 For example, **NPM** is an alias for **NonpagedSystemMemorySize64**.
 You can imagine that the process listing would be very wide if some original property names are being used.
 This can be a reason to alias a property to a shorter name.
+1. Some properties were not in the output, but are part of the object.
+PowerShell might decide not to show those properties to keep the output simple.
+Notice the **Path** and **Company** properties.
+1. Use Select-Object to display properties that were hidden: ```Get-Process | Select-Object ProcessName, Company, Path```
+1. Now use Group-Object to display all the different companies from software that is currently running on your computer: ```Get-Process | Group-Object Company | Sort-Object Count -Descending```

-## Task 4: Killing a process using a method
+## Task 5: Killing a process using a method
 1. Retrieve a list of processes with the name **mspaint** by entering this command: ```Get-Process mspaint```
 1. Make sure there is only one mspaint process: the process you started before.
 If there are more mspaint processes, try to close them until there is one left.
-1. **Do not continue beyond this point if there is not just 1 mspaint process.**
+1. :raised_hand: **Do not continue beyond this point if there is not just 1 mspaint process.**
 1. Run this command to retrieve extra information on the mspaint processes in general: ```Get-Process mspaint | Get-Member```
 1. Find the **methods** in the **MemberType** column.
-1. Make sure the is a **Kill** method.
+1. Make sure there is a **Kill** method.
 The kill method stops a process.
 We will stop our single mspaint process.
 1. Assuming you have one mspaint process running, run this command: ```(Get-Process mspaint).Kill()```
 1. In the previous command you enclose the ```Get-Process mspaint``` command in parentheses to help PowerShell distinguish the object from the method.
 Imagine this command: ```Get-Process mspaint.Kill()```.
 If you would run the previous command, it would result in an error message.
-With the first set of parentheses we help PowerShell in distinguishing between the object **(Get-Process mspaint)** and the method **Kill**.
+With the first set of parentheses we help PowerShell in distinguishing between the object **(Get-Process mspaint)** and executing the method using **Kill()**.

-## Task x: Diving into datetime objects
-1. $CurrentDate = Get-Date
-1. $CurrentDate | Get-Member
-1. $CurrentDate.DayOfWeek
-1. $CurrentDate.Month
-1. $CurrentDate.AddDays(28)
-1. Verify in your calendar that the result of the last command is correct.

-## Task x: using variables
-1. $MyProc = get-process mspaint
-1. $MyProc
-1. $MyProc.Id
-1. $MyProc.Path
-1. $MyProc.kill()
-1. $CurrentDate = Get-Date
-1. $CurrentDate | Get-Member
-1. $CurrentDate.DayOfWeek
-1. $CurrentDate.Month
-1. $CurrentDate.AddDays(28)
-1. Verify in your calendar that the result of the last command is correct.